RedisGraph/RedisGraph/docs/docs/configuration.md

 ### MAX_INFO_QUERIES

-A limit for the number of previously executed queries stored for the `GRAPH.INFO PREV` subcommand.
+A limit for the number of previously executed queries stored in the telemetry stream.

-A number within the range [0, TBD]
+A number within the range [0, 1000]

 #### Default